User Score: 289

 Dan and Casey's first TV broadcast was five years ago on a show called Lone Star Sports.
 They've known each other for ten years, and Dana states is 33 years old.

 Casey passed on hosting what became Late Night With Conan O'Brien, a job that would have triggered the beginning of the end for his marriage.

 Dana: Casey!
 Gordon's taking me to Gracie Mansion tonight, for a dinner with the mayor.

 Gracie Mansion is the official residence of the mayor of New York City.
 Due to some odd "blue-law" type legal restrictions, several mayors have not been able to live there, due to marital status.

-Trivial Gaff: Before the show's titles, as Jeremy is writing and everyone is talking to him, leaving for the day, Dan leaves the office and turns out the light.
-He reaches for a place where, in "storefront" offices, the light switch typically is, on the door jamb.
-However, in earlier views of the office (ex: when Dan and Jeremy talk about restaurants in the previous ep, The Head Coach...(etc)), there is no switch located there.
+Nitpick: Before the show's titles, as Jeremy is writing and everyone is talking to him as they leav for the day, Dan leaves the office and turns out the light.
+He reaches for a place where, in "storefront" offices, typically the light switch is on the door jamb.
+However, in earlier views of the office (when, for example, Dan and Jeremy talk about restaurants in the previous episode, The Head Coach...(etc)), there is no switch located there.

 At the time of this episode airing, there were no major college (i.e., Div.
 I) head coaches named Rostenkowski

 Natalie: Dan!
 I spoke to building maintenance about the air conditioning, they're sending someone up.

 Dan: The air conditioning...

 Dan: That's good, ummm, but the problem we're having in the studio is with the heat.